lw8192/Red-Team-Dev/C/Multithreading_In_C.md

 If program hands - check stacktraces uses pstacks.
 Look for cyclic locks.

 Design Tips:
-- Remove all global variables / isolate as much as possible.
+- Remove all global variables, including static as much as possible to isolate them.
 Minimize shared resources.
 - make isolated components reentrant (stateless - take inputs as constants and only manipulate declared, logically constant parameters.
 Pass-by-value instead of pass-by-reference).